janeadams/arterial-vis/README.md

 `fetch.download_swc()`

 ### Neuroimaging
-For image rendering and segmentation, we use an MRI DICOM data set of the head of a normal male human aged 52 provided by the Radiology Department at the Macclesfield General Hospital and documented [here](https://zenodo.org/record/16956). *Note that this workflow is incomplete and exists only to show the initial research steps towards segmentation and extraction of neuromorphology.
-You can skip ahead to README instructions for morphology and graphing [here](#graphing).*
+For image rendering and segmentation, we use an MRI DICOM data set provided by the Radiology Department at the Macclesfield General Hospital documented [here](https://zenodo.org/record/16956).

 To download the default neurimaging data, use:
 `download.download_dicom()`